Rudxain/Rudxain.github.io/index.md

 - Desmos.
 Saving projects on the cloud is useful, but I realized I don't need it
 - Adobe.
 They're like Apple, but worse
 - Newgrounds.
 Username: RFS-Gamer.
-- G+, because it died with the social media
+- Google+, because it died with the social media
 - Frikipedia, also because my account died with the website itself lol
 - Cartoon Network.
 I had many accounts because I was a kid and I always forgot my password, lol.
 I liked to play as a "toonix" and playing Flash games like the one inspired by "How To Train Your Dragon".
 I never deleted any of the accounts, but I added it to this list because I forgor 💀 the usernames too LMAO
 - [SayMine](https://saymine.com).
 I discovered this one thanks to ThioJoe.
 It's useless for me, because I almost never get any mail, lol